Skip to main content

 • They may feel a pinch or poke with the needle, but it will be very quick.

-• Their arm may feel heavy or sore for a few hours, but the feeling will go away.
+• Their arm may feel heavy or sore, but the feeling will go away.

 Prepare